kupzsensei/cerberus-ai-cai/README.md

 ## Features

 *   **PDF Upload and Processing**: Upload single or multiple PDF files for analysis.
-*   **Ollama Integration**: Utilizes a local Ollama instance for advanced language model processing of PDF content.
+*   **Dynamic Ollama Integration**: Add, delete, and select different Ollama servers and their available models directly from the frontend UI.
 *   **Background Processing**: Handles large PDF processing tasks in the background to prevent timeouts.
 *   **Status Tracking**: Monitor the status of PDF processing tasks.
 *   **Chatbot Interface**: (Assumed, based on `chat-bot/index.jsx`) An interface for interacting with a language model.